javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 - `filter.files` accepts a [file selector](../selectors/file.md) or an [entity selector](../selectors/selectors.md#entity-selectors).
 Use it to match by element type, file category, or module origin.
 - `filter.dependencies` accepts a [dependency selector](../selectors/selectors.md#dependency-selectors) with `from`, `to`, and `dependency` keys.

-Filters apply to all debug messages (file descriptions, dependency descriptions, and rule violation descriptions).
+Filters apply to all debug messages (file descriptions, dependency descriptions, and rule policy violation descriptions).
 If a trace doesn't match the filter, it won't be printed in the console.

 ```js
 export default [{